Why You Shouldn't Put Coffee Grounds Directly On Plants + What To Do Instead

 Ironically enough, attempting to take a shortcut and place used grounds directly on soil can actually starve your plant of nitrogen in the long run.
 "As fresh organic matter begins to decompose through the decomposition cycle," Halleck explains, "nitrogen can be immobilized by microbes in the soil, which can lead to a nitrogen deficiency in your plants."

-Soil researchers at the University of Melbourne demonstrated this in the lab when they directly applied spent coffee to the soil of broccoli, leek, radish, viola, and sunflowers.
+Soil researchers at the University of Melbourne1 demonstrated this in the lab when they directly applied spent coffee to the soil of broccoli, leek, radish, viola, and sunflowers.
 Though the grounds seemed to increase the amount of water the soil could hold, they ultimately hampered growth for all five types of plants.

 Uncomposted kitchen scraps of all kinds can also create the conditions for mold as well as attract unwelcome fungus, bacteria, and fungus gnats to your plant, adds Halleck.